Mining resource activities

 - the repeal of the Wild Rivers Act 2000, which required the existing wild rivers condition to be deleted.

 Model conditions for diversions and environmental offsets have been integrated into the revised guideline Model mining conditions—ESR/2016/1936 (formerly EM944).

 The information sheet How to address environmentally sensitive areas and offset requirements in an application for an environmental authority for resource activities—ESR/2016/1992 assists applicants with addressing environmentally sensitive areas and offset requirements in an application for an EA for resource activities.

 To conduct a mining activity you may require an EA.
 If the activity you are proposing to undertake requires tenure you will also need to have a resource authority from the DNRM.
 You can apply for an EA for mining activities in conjunction with your application for a resource authority through DNRM’s MyMinesOnline service.

 Alternatively, the application forms for standard, variation or site-specific application for mining activities are available on the Business Queensland website.

 For advice about applications for EAs contact Permit and Licence Management:

-For further information in relation to applying for an EA for a mining ERA (resource activity) including how to prepare you application, the forms and fees applicable please visit the Business and industry portal.
+For further information in relation to applying for an EA for a mining ERA (resource activity) including how to prepare you application, the forms and fees applicable please visit the Business Queensland website.